cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

   "https://<FQDN>/api/v1/audit/status"
 ```

-Get status for a specific request ID:
+To get the status for a specific request ID:

 ```shell
 curl -sS \